enowars/specification/checker_protocol.md

 * A `havoc` MUST NOT depend on any tasks from previous rounds or the same round, including credentials that should have been created during one of these task.
 * A `havoc` MAY use e.g. credentials from other tasks, provided it does not fail if these credentials are missing.

+`exploit`:
+* The `exploit` method is only used during testing and MUST NOT be called during a CTF.
+* Each flag store MUST be exploitable by at least one `exploit` variant.
+* A flag store MAY be exploitable by more than one `exploit` variant.
+* An `exploit` variant MAY be able to retrieve flags from multiple flag stores.
+* Each flag store SHOULD have an `exploit` variant that is only able to retrieve flags from that flag store.
+* The `exploit` method checks whether it is able to retrieve a flag matching the `flagHash`.
+If yes, it MUST return `OK` and the found flag as part of the result.
+If not, it MUST return `MUMBLE`.
+It is the caller's responsibility to ensure the flag is stored in the expected flag store.
+* An `exploit` MAY need to be connected to the service before `putflag` is called.
+In that case it is the caller's responsibility to ensure `putflag` is called while the `exploit` method is running.

 General requirements:
 * A checker MUST NOT make any assumptions about the order of the execution of any tasks, except the following:
     * a `getflag` with the same `taskChainId` as the related `putflag` is always executed after the `putflag` is completed